 Furthermore, the disease states we are evaluating often will not have clear regulatory paths for approval and/or do not have validated outcome measures.
 In these circumstances, we work closely with the regulatory authorities to define the approval path and may have to qualify outcome measures as part of our development programs.
-For example, for patients with XLH there is no available regulatory precedent describing requirements for obtaining approval to treat this disease, and there are no validated patient-reported outcome measures that are specific to this disease.
-Additionally, many of the disease states we are targeting are highly heterogeneous in nature, which may impact our ability to determine the true treatment benefit of our potential therapies.
-For example, patients with FAOD and Glut1 DS have a highly heterogeneous disease course, which may impact our ability to determine the true treatment benefit of our product candidates in these patients.
+Additionally, many of the disease states we are targeting are highly heterogeneous in nature, which may impact our ability to determine the treatment benefit of our potential therapies.
+For example, patients with LC-FAOD have a highly heterogeneous disease course, which may impact our ability to determine the true treatment benefit of our product candidates in these patients.